Laukoor/Laukoor.github.io/_pages/includes/proj.md

 - Customized for the Imaging Characteristics of Photoacoustic CT.
 - From Hardware Circuit Design to Control Software and User Interface.
-- Designed with STM32H7 SoC and C, supports Multiple Operating Systems.
+- Designed with STM32H7 SoC, programmed in C and Matlab, supporting multiple operating systems.

 **<font color=red>- Outstanding Graduation Thesis of the College.</font>**
 </div>